-The Sectionalized Event Log screen, shown in Figure 27, displays the date and time of the 100 most recent sectionalized events (most recent event displayed first) for all four legs of the H2TU-R DS1 interface.
+The Sectionalized Event Log screen, shown in Figure 27, displays the date and time of the 100 most recent sectionalized events for all four legs of the H2TU-R DS1 interface.
 The screen provides a description of each event with the most recent event displayed first.